chuazy94/zy_blog_2/_posts/2021-06-25-euros-prediction-ro16.md

 Score matrix puts the most probable score at 1-1, with quite an even game between Sweden and Ukraine.
 The Swedes are edging it in terms of probability of winning at 38%.
 Gerald's model is similar with a most probable score at 1-1 and Swedes winning with at 42.5% probability.

-The Swedes have shown fantastic game management this tournament, whilst Ukraine have disappointed me slightly in terms of results when their squad should have more to show for.
-The Swedes will manage the game well and strike at the right times to strike down Ukraine. **Sweden 2-1 Ukraine** (Change to a draw?)
+The Swedes have shown fantastic game management this tournament, whilst Ukraine have disappointed us slightly in terms of results when their squad should have more to show for.
+This will be a closely competitive match between teams that do not create too many opportunities and we expect this to be decided by a penalty shootout. **Sweden 1-1 Ukraine (Sweden to win on penalties)**